-- (a) A Capacity Analysis will be undertaken by ARTC as part of the preparation of the Indicative Access Proposal.
-The Capacity Analysis will identify whether, indicatively, there is sufficient Available Capacity to meet the Applicant's requirements and, if not, indicatively, the extent to which Additional Capacity is required. - (b) Where ARTC believes that there are major impediments to the provision of Additional Capacity to meet the requirements of the Applicant, and that the Capacity enhancement that might be necessary would have a significant bearing on the economics of the proposed operation, the Capacity Analysis may be done in more detail which may require more time for the preparation of the Indicative Access Proposal (see clause 3.8(b)).
-Where a Capacity Analysis is to be done in more detail pursuant to this clause, ARTC may charge a fee that is based on reasonable cost and agreed with the Applicant. - (c) The finalisation of the Capacity Analysis will enable the finalisation of the resultant Capacity Entitlement, Train Paths, Charges and terms and conditions of the resultant Access Agreement.
+- (a) ARTC will offer to undertake a Capacity Analysis as part of the preparation of the Indicative Access Proposal.
+ARTC may charge a fee for undertaking the Capacity Analysis that is based on reasonable cost.
+The Capacity Analysis will identify whether there is sufficient Available Capacity to meet the Applicant's requirements and, if not, the extent to which Additional Capacity is required. - (b) Where it is believed that there are major impediments to the provision of Additional Capacity to meet the requirements of the Applicant, and that the Capacity enhancement that might be necessary would have a significant bearing on the economics of the proposed operation, the Capacity Analysis may be done in more detail which may require more time for the preparation of the Indicative Access Proposal (see clause 3.8(b)).
+Where a Capacity Analysis is to be done in more detail pursuant to this clause, ARTC may charge an additional fee that is based on reasonable cost and agreed with the Applicant. - (c) The finalisation of the Capacity Analysis will enable the finalisation of the resultant Capacity Entitlement, Train Paths, Charges and terms and conditions of the resultant Access Agreement.